-This is the primary reason when discussing personal finance with individuals in debt I recommend a three month plan.
-I believe that once you start the process of creating a plan and then implementing it, the results you achieve in just three months will change your thinking, and inevitably your course of action regarding your personal finances.
+This is the primary reason when discussing personal finance with individuals in debt I recommend a three-month plan.
+I believe that once you start the process of creating a plan and then implementing it, the results you achieve in just three months will change your thinking.
+And inevitably your course of action regarding your personal finances.

 Three months isn’t about paying off all your debt or saving $100,000 in your savings account.
 Three months is about getting out of the looking forward, looking back scenario and actually acting versus thinking about your financial situation.
-It’s about taking control for three months – three months that will eventually lead to a lifetime of financial freedom.
+It’s about taking control for three months – three months that will eventually lead to a lifetime of financial success.

-- Create a Five-Year Plan – Chart your course of where you want to be in five years.
+- Create a Five-Year Plan – chart your course of where you want to be in five years.

 Try it – Just Three Months.
 Yes You Can!